phxql/maven-to-plantuml/README.md

 This small tool converts the output from `mvn dependency:tree` into a PlantUML diagram.
-In constrast to other graph plugins, this tool ignores external dependencies and is intended to plt a graph between the modules of the project.
+In constrast to other graph plugins, this tool ignores external dependencies and is intended to plot a graph between the modules of the project.

 ## Usage